Hyft: A Reconfigurable Softmax Accelerator with Hybrid Numeric Format for both Training and Inference: Introduction

-\begin{itemize} \item To the best of our knowledge, Hyft marks the first Softmax accelerator capable of efficiently supporting both Softmax inference and training operations in Transformers. \item Hyft leverages a hybrid approach, combining fixed and floating-point formats, to streamline the exponential, division, and multiplication operations involved in both the forward and backward propagation of Softmax.
-This innovative approach results in superior hardware performance, reducing processing latency and energy consumption. \item Hyft offers a high degree of configurability, allowing users to choose the optimal numeric format for representing intermediate results.
-This flexibility enables a superior trade-off between hardware performance and accuracy performance. \item The evaluation results highlight that Hyft achieves a remarkable $15\times$ reduction in hardware resource utilization and a $20 \times$ reduction in processing latency, all while maintaining a negligible impact on Transformer accuracy. \end{itemize}
+\begin{itemize} \item To the best of our knowledge, Hyft marks the first Softmax accelerator capable of efficiently supporting both Softmax inference and training operations in transformers. \item Hyft leverages a hybrid approach, combining fixed and floating-point formats, to streamline the exponential, division, and multiplication operations involved in both the forward and backward propagation of Softmax. \item Hyft offers a high degree of configurability, allowing users to choose the optimal numeric format for representing intermediate results.
+This flexibility enables a superior trade-off between hardware performance and accuracy performance. \item The evaluation results highlight that Hyft achieves a remarkable $10\times$ reduction in hardware resource utilization and a $6 \times$ reduction in processing latency, all while maintaining a negligible impact on transformer accuracy.